 This section presents detailed code specifications for the ECHONET property value data (EDT) range shown in Fig. 3.
 1. EDT consists of data for the relevant ECHONET property (EPC), such as status notification or specific setting and control by an ECHONET Lite service (ESV).
-Detailed specifications are provided for the size, code value, etc. of the EDT for each EPC (see "APPENDIX, Detailed Requirements for ECHONET Device objects").
+Detailed specifications are provided for the size, code value, etc. of the EDT for each EPC (see Appendix "ECHONET Device Objects: Detailed Specifications").